johnf/esphome-actron-air-keypad/README.md

 # Actron Air ESP32 Keypad Component for ESPHome

-An ESPHome external component for reading and decoding pulse trains from the Actron Air ESP32 keypad display, plus a custom Lovelace card for Home Assistant.
+An ESPHome external component for reading and decoding pulse trains from the Actron Air ESP32 keypad display, plus a Home Assistant integration with climate entity and custom Lovelace card.

 ## Key Features